 Generic Name: methacholine

-Note: This page contains side effects data for the generic drug methacholine.
-It is possible that some of the dosage forms included below may not apply to the brand name Provocholine.
+Note: This document contains side effect information about methacholine.
+Some of the dosage forms listed on this page may not apply to the brand name Provocholine.

 For the Consumer